cabuelow/global-mangrove-legal-protection/README.md

 ##### Main analyses and scripts

-**1. 01_cutting-restrictions** Map and plot explicit cutting restrictions for mangroves and their ecosystem services
+**1. 01_cutting-restrictions**: Map and plot explicit cutting restrictions for mangroves and their ecosystem services

-**2. 02_model-associations** Run a multivariate Bayesian hierarchical model of associations between socio-ecological conditions and mangrove law/policy adoption
+**2. 02_model-associations**: Run a multivariate Bayesian hierarchical model of associations between socio-ecological conditions and mangrove law/policy adoption

 ##### Other

-**make-national-covariate-db.R** This script combines all covariate data into a single dataframe for the analysis `national-master.csv`
+make-national-covariate-db.R: This script combines all covariate data into a single dataframe for the analysis `national-master.csv`